salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 According to the [intel intrinsics guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) or [https://uops.info/table.html](https://uops.info/table.html), the throughput (TP) of fused-multiply-add is 0.5 cycles/instruction or 2 instructions/cycle:
 ![](/assets/matmul_cpu/fmadd_uops.png){:style="display:block; margin-left:auto; margin-right:auto"}

 Theoretically, the CPU can execute 32 FLOP per cycle = 8 (floats in YMM register) * 2 (add + mul) * 2 (1/TP).
-On my machine, the CPU boosts up to 5.1 GHz in single-threaded tasks and up to 4.7 GHz in multi-threaded tasks.
-Therefore, a rough estimation of the maximum achievable FLOPS can be calculated as 5.1GHz * 32 FLOP/cycle = **163 GFLOPS** for single-threaded matmul and 4.7GHz * 32 FLOP/cycle * 8 cores = **1203 GFLOPS** for multi-threaded matmul.
-Starting from $$M=N=K=1000$$, numpy reaches on average 92% of the theoretical maximum single-threaded performance and 85% of the multi-threaded.
-Can we compete with NumPy using plain C code without thousands of lines of low-level assembly code?
+On my machine, the CPU boosts up to stable 5.1 GHz in single-threaded tasks and up to stable 4.5 GHz in multi-threaded tasks.
+Therefore, a rough estimation of the maximum achievable FLOPS can be calculated as 5.1GHz * 32 FLOP/cycle = **163 GFLOPS** for single-threaded matmul and 4.5GHz * 32 FLOP/cycle * 8 cores = **1152 GFLOPS** for multi-threaded matmul.
+Starting from $$M=N=K=2000$$, OpenBLAS reaches on average 92% of the theoretical maximum multi-threaded performance.
+Can we compete with OpenBLAS using plain C code without thousands of lines of low-level assembly?

 ## Naive Implementation